Prexzybooster/PREXZY-BOT/README.md

 ```

-<h2 align="center"> Star This Repo If You like WASI-TECH
+<h2 align="center"> Star This Repo If You like PREXZY-BOT

   #### Thanks To